-Even before the release, the movie Ira had raised the expectations of the audience.
-It drew similarities with the incidents that happened in the life of actor Dileep, who was arrested for his alleged involvement in the February 17, 2017 actress abduction case.
+Even before the release, the Malayalam movie Ira had raised the expectations of the audience.
+But why?
+The teaser of the thriller drew similarity with the incidents that happened in the real life of actor Dileep, who was arrested for his alleged involvement in the infamous actress abduction case.

 However, the pre-release hype around the movie was just a marketing gimmick by the makers.
 The story line is entirely different.
 The only similarity is when Gokul Suresh’s character delivers the same dialogue said by Dileep during media trial.

-Now, coming back to Ira, the debut directorial venture of Saiju SS, written by Naveen John, can be tagged a decent revenge thriller.
-The script could have been made better at some places by giving a better clarity on certain sequences.
+Now, coming back to Ira, the debut directorial venture of Saiju SS, is a decent revenge thriller.
+Scriptwriter Naveen John could have made the script better at some places by giving a better clarity on certain sequences.
 Nevertheless, it keeps us engaged, though our mind starts to question on several aspects right after the climax.

 Also check: Poomaram movie review

 The movie begins with the mysterious death of Kerala Chief Minister Chandy (Alencier Ley).
-The mishap happened at a time when he was been scrutinized by media over corruption.
 Suspecting a foul play, the investigators arrest Dr. Aaryan.
 How the mystery behind the politician’s sudden demise gets unfolded form the gist of the Unni Mukundan, Gokul Suresh-starrer.

-Ira also tries to briefly showcase certain health issues faced by tribals in Attapady during the second half of the flick.
+Ira also tries to briefly showcase certain health issues faced by tribal in Attapady during the second half of the flick.